How to Buy the Perfect Engagement Ring

 Gold comes in various other shades too.
 Rose gold is feminine, with a tinge of pink, where yellow gold is the most familiar shade – the tone can vary from a bright yellow (which is best worn against darker skin tones) to a more traditional hue.
 Gold is a great metal for jewellery as it’s tough, classic, beautiful and less expensive than platinum.

-Some women like to mix metals, in which case simply find a ring you love!
+Some women like to mix metals, in which case simply find a ring you love and don’t worry about the colour of the band.

 A bit about diamonds

-Luminous and brilliant, diamonds have long been the traditional stone for engagement rings.
+Luminous and brilliant, diamonds have long been the most traditional stone (although by no means the only great option) for engagement rings.
 Extremely strong with a timeless elegance, they are popular and long lasting.
 Diamonds can be up to 3.2 billion years old!

 Gemstones are graded using the ‘Four Cs‘, so it’s worth getting to grips with this before you set out…